-10.39 Where the Labuan KRI establishes a relationship with a counter-party, the Labuan KRI must be satisfied that the counter-party is properly regulated.

-Labuan Trust 10.40 A Labuan KRI is required to ensure that the counterparty's CDD process is adequate and the mechanism to identify and verify its customers is reliable.
+- 10.40 Where the Labuan KRI establishes a relationship with a counter-party, the Labuan KRI must be satisfied that the counter-party is properly regulated and supervised. - 10.41 A Labuan KRI is required to ensure that the counterparty's CDD process is adequate and the mechanism to identify and verify its customers is reliable and consistent with the requirements under the Guidelines.